opencog/atomspace/opencog/persist/sql/README.md

    to more than 100 atomspace instances.
 The current design might be able to scale to this many, but probably not much more.
-Scaling larger than this would probably require a fundamental redesign of all of opencog, starting with the atomspace.
+Scaling larger than this would probably require a fundamental redesign of all of OpenCog, starting with the atomspace.

 7) A non-design-goal is fully automatic save-restore of atoms.
 The save and restore of atoms are performed under the explicit control